 Those who want truly eco-friendly homes take the time to do some research.
 Depending on where you live, your state or region may have an online comparison tool.
 You can use these tools to find greener alternatives to fossil-fuel-based electricity providers.
 Consider choosing a power provider that generates its electricity from sustainable, renewable resources.
 Even if it costs a little more, it will be worth it.

 Or you could start generating some of your own energy through solar panels or wind generators.
 You may want to have some sort of backup supply, just in case.
-But a properly-installed solar or wind generation system in a suitable climate can really make a difference, both in your home’s eco-friendliness and in your electrical bills.
+But adding solar panels or a wind turbine can really make a difference, both in your home’s eco-friendliness and in your electrical bills.
+Now that we’ve gone solar, my husband LOVES watching our app to see how much power our panels are generating every day, knowing that we’re feeding way more solar energy back into the electrical grid than we’re consuming.

 Finally, don’t overlook the basics.
 Make sure you keep your heating/cooling system serviced so it runs efficiently.
 See if your electrical provider offers a free or low-cost energy audit, which may help you identify ways to conserve energy.
 And make sure you train other family members to turn off lights, unplug energy-draining appliances, etc. when not in use.